How to name your data room files so visitors don't lose their minds

 9. FAQ

-What an investor actually sees
+What the other party actually sees

-• final pitch deck v3 REAL.pdf
+• final report v3 REAL.pdf

 • financials copy (2).xlsx

-• contracts folder 2022 backup.zip
+• documents folder 2022 backup.zip

 Why file naming matters more than you think